Inside a For-Profit College Conversion: Lucrative Ties, Troubling Actions

 You can file a complaint, Richardson said on the call with his staff, but I’m not going to answer your 62 questions.
 Go back to work, he said, or whatever you do.
 For some of those listening, Richardson’s tone was not just hostile, but intimidating.

-This didn’t seem like the kind of altruistic approach promised when the Dream Center announced back in March 2017 that it was buying the EDMC schools, which had been failing under the weight of media and congressional exposes, law enforcement actions, and declining enrollments.
+This didn’t seem like the kind of altruistic approach promised when the Dream Center announced back in March 2017 that it was buying the EDMC schools (purchase agreement here), which had been failing under the weight of media and congressional exposes, law enforcement actions, and declining enrollments.
 The Dream Center’s mission is “to connect broken people to a community of support by offering free resources and services that address immediate and long-term needs in the areas of poverty, addiction, and abuse,” and in the announcement, Randall Barton, managing director of the Dream Center, and the new executive chairman of DCEH, explained, “Our board made the determination that we felt higher education opportunities were a missing component of our efforts to help people transform their lives and become productive citizens.”
 The Dream Center pledged that it would operate the former EDMC schools as non-profits “with the intent of investing a percentage of revenue into humanitarian and charitable programs supported by the Dream Center Foundation in Los Angeles and throughout the United States.”